-Each hypertable is made up of child tables called chunks.
+Each hypertable is partitioned into child tables called chunks.
 Each chunk is assigned a range of time, and only contains data from that range.
 If the hypertable is also partitioned by space, each chunk is also assigned a subset of the space values.

 Note